 Cannabis is one of the most commonly used drugs in the world.
-The legalization of medical marijuana has led to an increase in patients using the drug for medicinal purposes.
-This article will discuss where weed is regulated to only medical use and the potential benefits of legal, medical marijuana.
+Since medical marijuana has become legal, more people are using it to treat their health problems.
+This article will discuss where weed is regulated for only medical use and the potential benefits of legal, medical marijuana.

 States Where Marijuana is Regulated to Only Medical Use

 Medical marijuana has become a hot topic in the United States.
-Thirty-seven states, as well as the District of Columbia, have legalized it for medical purposes.
-As a result, doctors can recommend medical marijuana to patients suffering from certain diseases in these states.
-The Federal government, however, still considers it illegal.
+The District of Columbia and 37 states have made it legal for medical purposes.
+Because of this, doctors in these states can recommend medical marijuana to people with certain diseases.
+The federal government, however, still considers it illegal.
 This has created an uneasy tension between state and federal laws.

 California is arguably one of the most progressive states when it comes to regulating medical marijuana.
 The state does not impose any restrictions on who can use cannabis for medical purposes.
 Patients are not required to register with a state agency to access cannabis.
 Dispensaries are also legal in California.
 They operate with relative freedom, especially compared with other states like Washington.

 In Washington, dispensaries are heavily taxed and regulated by the state government.
 Washington doesn’t also allow patients to grow their cannabis at home.
-However, Colorado also grants excellent flexibility to dispensaries and growers of weed through its Amendment 64 law that essentially ended the prohibition on recreational marijuana use and allowed businesses to regulate themselves freely within the law.
+However, Colorado also grants excellent flexibility to dispensaries and growers of weed through its Amendment 64 law, which essentially ended the prohibition on recreational marijuana use and allowed businesses to regulate themselves freely within the law.

 Federal Regulatory Approach

-Congress has created and briefly strengthened protections for medical marijuana under the Controlled Substances Act as a schedule 1 substance with no medicinal value.
+Under the Controlled Substances Act, Congress has made and briefly strengthened protections for medical marijuana as a schedule 1 drug that has no medical value.
 The right classifications have been challenged in litigation and lost every time before the Supreme Court.
-The Constitution’s Commerce Clause is cited as grounds for enforcing interstate commerce of products classified as controlled substances when drugs are transported across state lines via cartels who later sell them at high prices on the streets.
-The Federal government tried to create three scheduling levels above and below schedule 1 for its use.
+The Constitution’s Commerce Clause is cited as grounds for enforcing interstate commerce of products classified as controlled substances when drugs are transported across state lines via cartels, who later sell them at high prices on the streets.
+The federal government tried to create three scheduling levels above and below Schedule 1 for its use.

-It is assumed that these restrictive acts were passed to prevent further issues of drug trafficking through interstate commerce.
+It is assumed that these restrictive acts were passed to prevent further issues with drug trafficking through interstate commerce.
 Because marijuana can be grown relatively quickly, it has been classified as a Schedule 1 drug.
-Under the office of the Attorney General, the Drug Enforcement Administration refuses to reclassify cannabis for two reasons – inability to explain mechanisms of action and lack of clinical data.
+Under the office of the Attorney General, the Drug Enforcement Administration refuses to reclassify cannabis for two reasons: an inability to explain mechanisms of action and a lack of clinical data.

 Benefits of Legal Medical Marijuana.